Records Request Instructions

 A judicial administrative record is any writing or other recorded information related to the management of a court or judicial branch agency, its transaction of public business, or the performance of its administrative governmental functions.
 Judicial administrative records are not subject to the provisions of the State Public Records Act (Chapter 42.56, RCW).
 In June 2015 the Supreme Court of the State of Washington adopted General Rule 31.1 – Access to Administrative Records (GR 31.1) which became effective January 1, 2016.

 The procedure for obtaining administrative records of San Juan County Superior Court is set forth below.

 The procedure for obtaining administrative records of the San Juan County District Court are explained on its website at: (SJC District Court).

 The court records of the San Juan County Superior Court, such as case files, dockets and calendars, are not subject to GR 31.1.
-They can be requested by directly contacting the County Clerk at telephone: (360) 378-2163 or address: 350 Court Street #7, Friday Harbor, WA 98250, or by filing a public records request with the San Juan County Public Records Officer.
+They must be requested by directly contacting the County Clerk at telephone: (360) 378-2163 or address: 350 Court Street #7, Friday Harbor, WA 98250.
+Requests for public records that are not judicial Administrative records must be requested from the San Juan County Public Records Officer.

 1. How Do I Submit a Request for Administrative Records?

 All requests for judicial administrative records must be in writing, using the Request for Administrative Records form.
 You may email this Form or print it out, fill it in, and either deliver in person or send it to:

 Records Officer (PRO):

 Friday Harbor, WA 98250